chriswmann/aoc2024/README.md

 Or run `just run-day <DAY>`, e.g. `just run-day 03` (zero padding is required).

-Day 5 doesn't work at the moment, so to run unit tests across the workspace, use `cargo t --workspace --exclude day05`.
+To run unit tests across the workspace use `cargo t --workspace --exclude day05`.
 Or run `just run-tests`.

 To add a new day, run `just add-day <DAY>`, again with `DAY` a zero-padded